Field Operation Audit Coordinator

 Collaboration

-• Establish clear communication channels and timely coordination with Field teams, client-facing teams, and other departments to ensure swift case resolution cross-departmental collaboration, including prompt response to emails and task execution.
+- Foster effective communication and relationships with Field teams, client-facing teams, and other departments to ensure smooth case handling and resolution.

 Departmental Liaison Activities